You want smart political talk without the meltdowns?

 We arm you with the facts to be able to know and advocate for the truth with your friends and family.

-So down a verdict with Ted Cruz now, wherever you get your podcasts.com
+So download Verdict with Ted Cruz now, wherever you get your podcasts.

-and he joins us now, Mr. O'Reilly.
+And he joins us now, Mr. O'Reilly.

 How are you, sir?

-I'm uh busy just like you.
+I'm busy just like you.

-I'm not around a country.
+I'm not in the country.

 I know you're down in Florida for the Patriot Awards.

-I'm honored to be here, and the whole team is here, and uh we're all ready to have a good time and honor people that deserve to be honored.
+And we're all ready to have a good time and honor people that deserve to be honored.

 I'm getting an award, right?